ICTU/quality-time/docs/DEPLOY.md

       - COLLECTOR_MEASUREMENT_FREQUENCY=600
 ```

-To configure a proxy for the collector to use, set the `HTTP_PROXY` or `HTTPS_PROXY` environment variable, for example:
+To optionally configure a proxy for the collector to use, set the `HTTP_PROXY` or `HTTPS_PROXY` environment variable, for example:

 ```yaml
   collector: